BattleBots season 1

 Season 1 of the American competitive television series BattleBots premiered on Comedy Central on August 23, 2000.
-Season 1 of BattleBots was hosted by Bil Dwyer and Sean Salisbury.
+Season 1 was hosted by Bil Dwyer and Sean Salisbury.
 Legendary boxing ring announcer and radio host Mark Beiro acted as the BattleBots arena announcer.
 Donna D'Errico, along with twins Randy and Jason Sklar were the arena-side correspondents.

-The pilot, known as episode one was originally aired as a Pay-per-view event before being pitched to network executives.
+The pilot, known as "episode one", was originally aired as a pay-per-view event before being pitched to network executives.

 Classifications

 Robots in season 1 competed in four separate weight classes: